 The best way to familiarize yourself with a new city is to get out and walk!
 In Manhattan the streets run in a grid above 4th Street, so it is easy to navigate this area of the city on foot.
 You will see many people out on the streets and often this can be faster than public transportation if you are going a short distance.
 Be safe and abide by traffic laws.
 Jay walking - walking or crossing the street outside of the designated crosswalk - is illegal, though you may see many people doing it.
 Be aware that bikers in NY do not necessarily obey the road or pedestrian laws.
 Remember to look twice before crossing the street as bikers may be approaching from an opposite direction and they often do not stop.

 The official NYC taxis are yellow and marked with a medallion number on the outside of the car as well as inside.
 These mark the metered cabs that are regulated by the NYC Taxi and Limousine Commission.
 Available taxis have the number on top of their cars lit up.
 Those that are not lit are either off duty or already have passengers.

 Metered fares can get expensive very quickly, therefore taxis are not the recommended mode of transportation within the city for your regular transportation needs.

 New York City’s subway and bus system serves all five boroughs of New York.
 This is the easiest and most economical way of getting around the city.
-The metro runs 24 hours, though trains and buses run less frequently late at night and during the day in non-rush hours.
+The subway runs 24 hours, though trains and buses run less frequently late at night and during the day in non-rush hours.

 There are many options of MetroCards: single ride, pay per ride, unlimited 7-day and unlimited 30-day passes.
 All MetroCards, except for single ride, can be refilled at any MTA vending machine.
-New Metro Cards cost $1.00 and this does not go toward the cost of the fare.
-Most students can start with a $20.00 pay per ride card for about 2 weeks of use.
+A new metro card costs $1.00 and this does not go toward the cost of the fare.
 There is no student discount for MetroCards.
 City Mapper is a great resource to help you navigate NYC public transportation.